 Consider all the roles you play that would otherwise cost your family money.
 In many cases, families with one stay-at-home parent are able to avoid expensive costs like tutors, day care centers and babysitters.
 Even if you’re not bringing in a full-time income, your children and spouse would likely be impacted financially if you were to unexpectedly pass away.

 Myth 4: My group life insurance is sufficient

 Many people get life insurance as part of their workplace benefits.
 But unlike your health or dental insurance, group life insurance through your employer is not necessarily sufficient for your family’s needs.
 Additionally, if you quit your job or are laid off, you will likely lose your group life insurance coverage.

-Group life insurance coverage is usually based on your salary, and depending on how much financial support your family needs, you may need more coverage than what you’re getting.
-If you have group life insurance, it’s a good idea to supplement it with a personal policy that has higher coverage limits and various riders for customized protection.
+Most employers base your group life insurance coverage based on your salary.
+Based on how much financial support your family needs, your group life insurance may not be enough.
+If you have group life insurance, it may be a good idea to supplement it with a personal policy that will follow you even if you change jobs.